SchwarzIT/onyx/apps/showcase/content/en/components/05.data/data-grid/index.md

 Allows the user to edit the data.
 Multiple editing modes are supported depending on the requirements.
 For [built-in column types](#column-types), a corresponding edit component is used automatically.

+Some examples below use custom features, see the [custom feature section](#build-a-custom-feature) for further information.

 <steps>

 ::step